-Is Juniper A Hardwood?
-(How hard is Juniper?)
+Is Juniper A Hardwood

 Juniper wood is popular for indoor and woodworking projects such as gardening boxes, fencing and walls, furniture making, and more.

-I did some research to find out the hardness of Juniper wood and to confirm whether it’s a hardwood or softwood.
-So, let’s discuss, Is Juniper a hardwood?
+So, I did some research to find out the hardness of Juniper wood and to confirm whether it’s a hardwood or softwood.

 Juniper is not a hardwood.
 Juniper is a softwood with a Janka hardness rating of 626 bf (2,780 N) which is considered a dense softwood.
 Juniper is 35% harder than Pine and 50% softer than Red Oak.
 Juniper comes from a coniferous tree and the wood is hard, dense, and tough.